-CEI-FI is a monthly, real-time estimate of coincident Finnish economic activity.
+CEI-FI is a monthly, rel-time estimate ofoincident Finnish economic activity.
 It is designed for measuring (nowcasting) business cycle conditions at present time, summarizing the information contained in a large set of macroeconomic and financial data to a single index.

 CEI-FI: Underlying components